High Net Worth Mortgages

-Yes, you could always talk to your current lender about the possibility of refinancing.
-If you’re hoping to remortgage onto a deal with another lender, this is also possible and the advisors we work with can help you find the best product for your needs.
+If you’re hoping to remortgage onto a deal with another mortgage lender, this is also possible and the advisors we work with can help you find the best deal for your needs and circumstances.

 Keep in mind that there may be additional charges to foot as your existing mortgage provider will hold a charge on the assets you’ve secured the loan against.

-The good news is, regardless of your financial position, there are lenders who will look at applications from borrowers who have had credit issues in the past and a few who specialise in these types of applications.
+The good news is, regardless of your financial position, there are high net worth mortgage lenders who will look at applications from borrowers who have had credit issues in the past and a few who specialise in these types of mortgage applications.

 As well as this, the property market can change quickly.
 Interest rates fluctuate and the criteria needed to meet affordability checks can differ extensively between lenders.

 Get matched with a high net worth mortgage broker

 High net worth mortgages can be tricky to obtain without the right advice, but the good news is that we work with brokers who specialise in arranging them.
 They have access to private lenders who offer deals for high net worth individuals, including higher loan amounts, bigger income multiples and bespoke terms and conditions.